 The Bottom Line

 It’s just smart business to find out how “happy” your employees are at work.
-Not only will you boost productivity, but you will, more importantly, gain a great place to work.
+Not only will you boost productivity, but you will, more importantly, build a great place to work.

 To learn more about employee happiness, download The Top 10 Most Powerful Ways to Boost Employee Engagement